GKJupiter/Jellyfin-Tracker-for-Letterboxd/README.md

 ```

 ## ⚙️ Configuration
-Before running, you must create a `.env` file to include your credentials:
+Before running `main.py`, you must create a `.env` file to include your credentials:

 1. Create new `.txt` file.
 2. Paste this: